UNICEF to launch UN’s largest-ever NFT collection to mark 75th anniversary

 Proceeds from this auction and other NFT fundraising scheduled for late 2021 and early 2022 will go towards promising initiatives of the UNICEF Global Office of Innovation, including Giga, a UNICEF and ITU initiative to connect every school in the world to the Internet using new technologies like low-earth orbit satellites, machine learning, and blockchain.
 To date, Giga has connected over 3,000 schools benefitting over 700,000 children, and mapped over 1 million more to help target investment in connectivity.

-In honour of its 75th anniversary, for this NFT collection, UNICEF partnered with data visualization scientist and artist Nadieh Bremer to create a visually striking collection of NFTs called Patchwork Kingdoms.
+In honour of its 75th anniversary, for this NFT collection, UNICEF partnered with Snowcrash Labs and data visualization scientist and artist Nadieh Bremer, who created a visually striking collection of NFTs called Patchwork Kingdoms.
 Each piece has a world ‘above’ representing connected schools, and a world ‘below’ for unconnected schools.
 The squares in the hidden pale ‘reflection’ city represent a lack of connectivity contrasted with the ‘vibrant’ connectivity in schools in the upright city.
 The various colours show how many children are still in need of Internet access.
 The artwork is inspired by Giga’s live maps on school connectivity.

 The collection of NFTs incorporates data on more than 280,000 schools from 21 countries, and each artwork represents a subset of these schools.